 The primary focus of the remaining "on the ground" management actions is remediation of contaminated sediments and habitat restoration.
-Toxics contamination in the AOC contributes directly or indirectly to eight of the nine BUIs (BUI 6: Excess Loading of Sediment and Nutrients is the exception).
-Remediation of contaminated sediments may occur as separate projects or in association with some AOC restoration efforts, depending on the ecological or human health thresholds.
+Toxics contamination in the SLRAOC contributes directly or indirectly to eight of the nine BUIs (BUI 6: Excess Loading of Sediment and Nutrients is the exception).
+Remediation of contaminated sediments may occur as separate projects or in association with some SLRAOC restoration efforts, depending on the ecological or human health thresholds.
 Approximately 3,400 acres of aquatic habitat is estimated to have been lost over time in the St. Louis River Estuary (SLRE, Hollenhorst et al., 2013).
-Restoration sites were selected based on a goal to restore 50% of this lost habitat.
+This estimate helped generate the list of restoration projects.
 Remediation and restoration site locations are shown in Figure ES-2 and Figure 5.

 A list of management actions necessary to achieve removal is provided for each BUI.
-The tables include dates for completion of each identified management action.
-As of September 30, 2022, 51 of the 80 management actions are either complete or need no further action (63.8%).
-Based on these lists, anticipated BUI removal timelines are shown in Table 1.
+The tables include estimated dates for completion of each identified management action.
+As of September 30, 2023, 53 of the 80 management actions are either complete or need no further action (66.3%).
+Based on these lists, anticipated BUI removal timelines are shown in Table 1, with a target delisting year of 2030.
 Once all the BUIs are removed, the implementing agencies will initiate the delisting process.

-BUI Removal Timeline (calendar years) 2014 2019 2020 2022 2023 2027 2028 2029 2030

-Degradation of Aesthetics (BUI 8) \checkmark

-Fish Tumors and Deformities (BUI 3)

-Excessive Loading of Sediment & Nutrients (BUI 6) \checkmark

-Degraded Fish and Wildlife Populations (BUI 2) •

-Beach Closings and Body Contact Restrictions (BUI 7) •

-Restrictions on Dredging (BUI 5) •

-Loss of Fish and Wildlife Habitat (BUI 9) •

-Degradation of Benthos (BUI 4) •

-Fish Consumption Advisories (BUI 1) •
+BUI Removal Timeline (in calendar years for completed and planned dates) 2014 2019 2020 2023 2027 2028 2029 Degradation of Aesthetics (BUI 8) \checkmark Fish Tumors and Deformities (BUI 3) \checkmark Excessive Loading of Sediment & Nutrients (BUI 6) \checkmark Degraded Fish and Wildlife Populations (BUI 2) \checkmark Beach Closings and Body Contact Restrictions (BUI 7) • Restrictions on Dredging (BUI 5) • Loss of Fish and Wildlife Habitat (BUI 9) • Degradation of Benthos (BUI 4) • Fish Consumption Advisories (BUI 1) •